internetdrew/lesson-collab/README.md

 ### Protected API Routes with getServerSideProps

-- Leverage Next.js' powerful `getServerSideProps` and `supabase authentication` functions to protect your API routes.
+- Leverage Next.js' powerful `getServerSideProps` and Supabase authentication functions to protect your API routes.
 By authenticating requests at the server side, LessonCollab ensures that only authorized users can access and interact with sensitive APIs.

 ### Create, Read, Update, and Delete Lesson Posts